Lagler-Gruener/Sol-CABackupDeploy/README.md

 <hr/>

-#### 2. Next step is the user assigned managed identity deployment
+#### 2. Next, the user assigned managed identity deployment

 That deployment step includes the Azure user assigned managed identits deployment, which is important for the whole solution.
 Keep in mind, we have to copy the user assigned managed identity 'client id' when the deployment is finished!
+That information is required for the next steps.

 [![Deploy Azure storage account](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FLagler-Gruener%2FSol-CABackupDeploy%2Fmain%2FAzureMI%2Fdeploymanagedidentity.json)

 > #### Deployment input:
-> <b style='color:red'>!IMPORTANT!</b> please select the resource group created bevor
+> <b style='color:red'>!IMPORTANT!</b> please select the resource group created before.

 ![Deplyoment](./AzureMI/images/deploymanagedidentity.png)